Preparation for College

 Applicants are encouraged to apply at least two months prior to the semester in which they plan to enroll.
 However, applications will be accepted any time prior to the start of a semester.
 Northwest College reserves the right to deny admission.
 Applicants must submit an admission application and official transcripts.
-Applicants are encouraged to submit scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT) or take the ACCUPLACER Placement Test.
+Applicants are encouraged to submit scores on the American College Test (ACT) or the Scholastic Aptitude Test (SAT), ACCUPLACER and/or ALEKS Placement Tests.
 Results are used in academic advisement and career planning.

 Academic transcripts from high school or colleges previously attended should be sent directly to Enrollment Services.
 Northwest College reserves the right to decline acceptance of transcripts not mailed directly from the originating institution.